22 January 2018

 As many as one in three women will experience some kind of women’s health problem during their lifetime, but often they are too embarrassed to seek help.

-Our women’s health physiotherapist Margie Critchley specialises in the treatment of urogynaecological conditions and pelvic floor dysfunctions including prolapses and urinary incontinence.
+Providing a confidential and discreet service, our women’s health physiotherapist Margie Critchley specialises in the treatment of urogynaecological conditions and pelvic floor dysfunctions including prolapses and urinary incontinence.

 We recognise the sensitivity around women’s health related issues and the importance of providing a private and discreet environment in which you can seek advice and treatment, feeling confident enough to talk openly about your problems knowing everything you say will remain strictly confidential.